 Aerial view of Australia

-Using Australian slang in a sentence
+What do common Australian slang words mean in a sentence?

 When you’ve read the list of most common Australian slang words, or true-blue Aussie slang, you’re well on your way to understanding your Aussie mates.
 If you want to use slang correctly, check out the following examples.